 Why is the seller selling the mower?
 Make sure the reason seems legitimate, such as they are purchasing a unit more suited to their property size.
 If they don’t give a straightforward answer, then maybe avoid this purchase.

 Do your research on the market demand and prices before you commit to a purchase.
 If the price is too high or too low, then we suggest skipping over it.
+Or if you have a tight budget, you can look for used riding mowers under $500 near you.

 Is the unit still within the warranty period?
 If so, then it’s much less risky for you.
 If not, then that means anything that is or could potentially go wrong cannot be fixed without spending more money.